stanfordnlp/stanza/_pages/combined_models.md

 sentence splits are annotated differently, and some of the features are noticeably different.
 Hopefully over time we can resolve some of those issues and expand the models.

+Whether or not this was a good idea was explored [in a GURT paper from Georgetown](https://arxiv.org/abs/2302.00636)

 ## Data augmentation